la2050/archive/_projects/2015/creating-a-space-for-the-creative-class.md

   Off The Saw creates community around furniture making by offering bench space, workshops, maker talks, and apprenticeships to furniture makers in Los Angeles.
-'In one to three sentences, please describe your proposal.': >- Los Angeles is home to thousands of craft furniture makers that lack access to tools, resources, and educational opportunities to grow their businesses.
-  These furniture makers grapple with questions about how to best design and build a product and get it to market.
-Off The Saw will create a year-long series of discussions to examine how craftsmanship can survive and thrive in our city and to create a toolkit for building LA's creative economy.
 Where will you be working?:
   - Central LA
   - >-